Academic Catalog

 Writing Center

 The Writing Center, located on the ground floor of Smiddy Hall, serves all students who wish to become better writers.
 It offers individual and small group tutorials to students needing assistance at any stage of the writing process in any discipline, from brainstorming ideas to revising drafts for clarity, coherence, correctness, and documentation of sources.
 Assistance is also offered in improving reading comprehension and refining written English skills for international students.
+The Writing Center offers both virtual and in-person appointments, with evening hours located in Gannett Center.

-Information Technology
+Information Technology and Analytics

 Ithaca College has partnered with Apogee, who provides reliable, high-speed wired and wireless (MyResNet) internet service in residence halls.